webtactics/gloucesterthunderboltsswimmingclub/pages/home.md

 subtitle:
 class: home
 date: 2025-02-06
-description: Gloucester Thunderbolts Swimming Club we provide opportunities for swimmers of all levels to improve their swimming and achieve personal goals.
+description: At Gloucester Thunderbolts Swimming Club we provide opportunities for swimmers of all levels to have fun, improve their swimming and achieve personal goals.
 metadata:
   title: Gloucester Thunderbolts Swimming Club
 permalink: /